Soul of the Ultimate Nation: Gameplay

 Like some other MMORPGs, S.U.N. utilised the "hack and slash" way.
 Players were part of a rebel group known as "The Guidance".
 Items could be strengthened and upgraded throughout the game play of SUN.
 For large-scale combat such as siege warfare, Soul of the Ultimate Nation utilised a combat map with partitions that divided players into multiple fields each containing 20-40 characters; the outcome of each battle having direct effects on the combat occurring on other fields.
 SUN also allowed players to strategically set the stage for battles by choosing different types of maps, entry numbers, degrees of difficulty and types of monsters for a customized game play experience.
 SUN had three types of specified maps using a zone map system.
 Players started the game in a city and had to create zones to play the game.
 In terms of maps, the mission maps were the primary places where players can solve missions.
 The hunting maps were for tracking down monsters to level up characters, gather items and acquire in-game money.
 The quest maps were used to fulfill quests and to help users better understand the overall scenario of the game.

 The game underwent four stages of beta from September 2005 to May 2006 in South Korea, and received high marks from gamers.
 S.U.N.
-Taiwan moved from closed beta to open beta on 20 December 2006.
+Taiwan moved from closed beta to open beta in December 2006.
 The final open beta allowed game developers to improve the field maps, add a competitive hunting system and a mission ranking system.

-SUN Korea adopted F2P mode and item mall model on November 14, 2006.
-NHN USA Corp., the publisher of SUN in North America which made a license agreement with Webzen on May 21, 2009.
+SUN Korea adopted F2P mode and item mall model in November 2006.
+NHN USA Corp., the publisher of SUN in North America made a license agreement with Webzen in May 2009.

 S.U.N. was available for distribution and operation in North America through the gaming corporation ijji.
-A beta test of Webzen's version was held from October 14, 2009 until October 16, 2009.
-Webzen's S.U.N. version came out October 21, 2009.
+A beta test of Webzen's version was held from October 14-16, 2009.
+Webzen's S.U.N. version came out five days later.